DanJung1/dan-jung/README.md

 - Novel transportation solutions such as high speed trains and city transportation systems
 - education technology that can make education accessible and equitable
 - architectural design and creating spaces where people feel inspired
+- sustainable energy - particularly nuclear fusion and solar energy
+- creating robust materials and design for the future

 ## Live Site